Shenzhen City Guide

 Quick facts

-• Shenzhen transformed from a small fishing village into a global megacity in just 40 years.
+• Known as China's Silicon Valley, this tech powerhouse transformed from a quiet fishing village into a global metropolis in just forty years.

 🏛️